legumeinfo/scripts-qtlloader/README.QTL.txt

       by their names.
 This is no longer true, which complicates things, rather.

 Recommended order:
+  0. Load cvterms (QTL_cvterms.sql) and create tables (QTL_new_tables.sql)
+       Do this by hand rather than executing the .sql files to catch any errors.

   1. dumpSpreadsheet.pl (to get tsv tables from the worksheets)

   If you have traits to load: